First Tennessee Chair of Excellence

 P. David Rogers, Pharm.D., PhD, a leading researcher in clinical pharmacy and medical mycology, was named First Tennessee Chair in 2006.
 Dr. Rogers is Associate Dean for Translational Research for the College of Pharmacy, and Professor and Vice Chair for Research for the Department of Clinical Pharmacy at the University of Tennessee College of Pharmacy.
-He holds joint appointments in the Department of Pharmaceutical Sciences in the College of Pharmacy, as well as the Departments of Molecular Sciences and Pediatrics in the College of Medicine.
+He holds joint appointments in the Department of Pharmaceutical Sciences in the College of Pharmacy, as well as the Departments of Microbiology, Immunology and Biochemistry and Pediatrics in the College of Medicine.
 He is a member of the Graduate Faculty of the College of Graduate Health Sciences and is a member of the Childrens Foundation Research Center of Memphis at Le Bonheur Childrens Hospital.

 Rogers completed his undergraduate work at the University of Memphis, received the Doctor of Pharmacy degree from the University of Tennessee, and the Master of Science and Doctor of Philosophy degrees in Microbiology from the University of Mississippi.
 He completed an ASHP-accredited Residency in Pharmacy Practice at the Regional Medical Center at Memphis, as well as an ASHP-accredited Residency in Infectious Diseases Pharmacy Practice and Fellowship in Infectious Diseases Pharmacotherapy at the University of Mississippi Medical Center.